agra-uni-bremen/microrv32/README.md

 These are memory mapped into the global address space of the RV32 core.

+For the purpose of FPGA usage a toplevel configuration for the use on the Lattice Semiconductor HX8K FPGA is in `MicroRV32TopHX8K.scala`.
+There a `SB_IO` primitive for the GPIO use through the Lattice Semiconductor Technology Library has been used.
+A seperate top level has been made available since the primitive cannot be simulated with Verilator.

 The RV32 core is built in a classical RTL compatible structure of a datapath controlled by a finite state machine.

 ![RV32 core block diagram](img/rv32i+csr.png)